ASPigman/project_1/README.md

 In our study we compared wait times between people living in Oklahoma and Nationwide.
 We used bar graphs, boxplots, and chi tests to execute comparisons.

+**Questions Asked**
+  - How many people in Oklahoma and in the US need a kidney transplant?
+  - How long are they on the waiting list?
+  - What factors affect wait times?
+  - Do certain ethnicities or sexes have higher needs for kidney transplants?
+  - What is the most common wait time?
+  - Does blood type affect kidney transplant wait time?

 **Challenges We Faced:**
 - Data gathering